 * Your character is roleplayed well and with consistency.

 There are many different types of events we can work with you on.
-Just ASSIST and ask.
+Just use the SUPPORT command and ask.